End of era as Tamar Crossings general manager retires

-The general manager at Tamar Crossings has retired after 27 years at the helm.
+THE general manager at Tamar Crossings David List has retired after 27 years at the helm.

-David List’s retirement marks the end of an era for the management of the Tamar Bridge and Torpoint ferries which see 18 million vehicles cross the river Tamar each year.
+His retirement marks the end of an era for the management of the Tamar Bridge and Torpoint ferries which see 18-million vehicles cross the river Tamar each year.

 In the 27 years leading the organisation, David has overseen the groundbreaking strengthening and widening scheme on the Tamar Bridge, the multi-million-pound Torpoint Ferry replacement programme, as well as the launch of the Visitor and Learning Centre.